-Individuals age 18 or older may request proxy access to another individual’s MyChart® account by completing the MyChart® Proxy Access portion of the MyChart® Consent Form and submitting it to CHP.
+Individuals age 18 or older may request proxy access to another individual’s MyChart® account by completing the MyChart® Proxy Access portion of the MyChart® Consent Form and submitting it as instructed.
 Proxy access to the medical information of a patient over the age of 18 (Adult patient) will only be granted upon valid authorization and written consent by the patient via the MyChart® Adult Proxy Authorization for Release of Medical Information.
 Proxy access to a patient under the age of 18 (Minor patient) will only be granted to parties with parental rights and/or legal guardianship over the MyChart® account holder.
 Parental or guardianship access will be granted only to the extent that the party requesting proxy access can demonstrate the legal right to account holder's medical information and within the parameters described herein, in accordance with State and Federal laws and regulations.
 Except for parents, only one person will be granted proxy access to a MyChart® account.
 A MyChart ®account will be activated for both the proxy and the account holder.
 If the proxy’s legal relationship with the account holder changes the patient and or the proxy must inform the office/clinic immediately.
 Adult proxy access will automatically expire yearly requiring a repeat of the proxy request.

 YOUR USE OF THIS SITE IS AT YOUR RISK.
 THE INFORMATION, MATERIALS AND SERVICES PROVIDED ON OR THROUGH THIS WEBSITE ARE PROVIDED "AS IS" WITHOUT ANY WARRANTIES OF ANY KIND INCLUDING WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE, OR NON-INFRINGEMENT OF INTELLECTUAL PROPERTY.
 THE FOREGOING EXCLUSIONS OF IMPLIED WARRANTIES DO NOT APPLY TO THE EXTENT PROHIBITED BY LAW.
 PLEASE REFER TO YOUR LOCAL LAWS FOR ANY SUCH PROHIBITIONS.